dariopullia/Deep-Learning/3-CustomModels/README.md

 # Hand writing the basics

 We write from scratch a basic sequential model and then we compare it to itself written using Keras library.
+We also manually build the process to train a linear model.

 ## Exercise 1 - MLP network